karandeep-3154/Nextjs-website/ImportantPoints.md

 1) Server side rendering is a technique used in web development where the server generates the HTML content of a web page before it's sent to the user's browser.
 This is in contrast to Client Side Rendering (CSR), where the browser generates the HTML content after receiving the raw data from the server.

-2) Nextjs Supports Server side rendering
+2) Nextjs Supports Server side rendering also

 3) () is used to omit Current folder in url path
 Example: http://localhost:8080/setting